simoncozens/fonts-and-layout/opentype.md

     Dumping 'fvar' table...
     Dumping 'gvar' table...

 We've got a couple more tables this time: `fvar` and `gvar`.
-The `fvar` table describes the design axes, their range, and where the "default" (i.e. master) is on that axis:
+The `fvar` table describes the design axes, their range, and where the One True Master is situated on that axis:

     <fvar>
       <Axis>